© 2026 SimplyTrust Software Inc.

 View details →When someone dies

 Contact Huntington's Personal Trust and Estate Services to file a claim.
-10-step process, 6 required documents, and contact information for survivors.
+7-step process, 6 required documents, and contact information for survivors.

-View details →For questions about any of these procedures, contact Huntington's Personal Trust and Estate Services at 1-877-575-2265.
+View details →Huntington's Personal Trust and Estate Services can answer questions about beneficiaries, trusts, or death claims at 1-877-575-2265.
 Email inquiries can be sent to trust.transfer.desk@huntington.com.

 No. Huntington Bank requires all POD beneficiary changes to be made by completing a form that all account owners must sign.
 You can visit a branch, call 1-800-480-2265 to request forms by mail, or download IRA beneficiary forms for retirement accounts.